 Rising Rates Opportunity Fund Manager Performance Evaluation

-The fund holds a Beta of -0.36, which implies possible diversification benefits within a given portfolio.
-As returns on the market increase, returns on owning Rising Rates are expected to decrease at a much lower rate.
-During the bear market, Rising Rates is likely to outperform the market.
+The fund holds a Beta of 0.25, which implies not very significant fluctuations relative to the market.
+As returns on the market increase, Rising Rates' returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Rising Rates is expected to be smaller as well.

 Risk-Adjusted Performance